University Operations – Financial Activities

 History: This publication is a revision to the EWU Investment Policy, which was approved by the EWU Board of Trustees on June 22, 2011.
-Updates were approved by the Board of Trustees on December 6, 2019.
+Updates were approved by the Board of Trustees on December 6, 2019, and October 21, 2022.

 It is the policy of Eastern Washington University, an institution of higher education in the state of Washington, to invest public funds in a manner which will provide maximum security with the highest investment return while meeting the daily cash flow demands of the university and conforming to state statutes governing the investment of public funds.

 2. Scope of Identification of Funds